 The mistake: Submitting laboratory reports that don't meet Chilean standards, or documents in English without translation.

 The solution: Work with an experienced agent who reviews your documentation BEFORE submitting it.
-60% of SUBTEL rejections are due to deficient documentation.

 3. Not considering design modifications